 The County of Tuolumne has been working with HCD on determining if the CRC facilities are feasible to develop.
 The county has hired multiple consultants to conduct studies needed for the feasibility analysis.
 In 2017 the county completed the CRC programing document which outlined service and uses of the proposed facilities.
 A solicitation for real property was conducted in 2018 and two possible sites were identified, one in Groveland and one in Tuolumne.
 In March of 2019, schematic designs and environmental reviews were completed.
-The county submitted a development proposal which was approved for eligibility by HCD and the Board of Supervisors.
-County is working with HCD on compiling final documentation needed for the release of project funds.
+The county submitted a formal CRC development proposal for review and approval by the Board of Supervisors and the CDBG-NDR Partners.
 See data below for status of CRC activities and accomplishments.